checkdigit/prettier-config/README.md

 gets the exact same version of Prettier.
 Even a patch release of Prettier can result in slightly different formatting, so you wouldn’t want different team members using different versions and formatting each other’s changes back and forth.

+To make this easier, just install `@checkdigit/prettier-config` as above, it will be locked to a specific version of `prettier` which will automatically be installed via its `peerDependencies`.
+Do not specific `prettier` itself as a dependency.

 ### Edit `package.json`